 Your offers are the incentives that you’ll use to get potential clients to take action.
 They can be in the form of discounts, free consultations, or any other type of incentive that will persuade potential new clients to work with you.

-When developing your offers, be sure to consider your target market and what they’re looking for.
+When developing your offers, be sure to consider your target clients and what they’re looking for.
 Your offer should be something that they can’t resist and it should be tailored to their specific needs.

 Your marketing materials are the tools that you’ll use to reach your target market and deliver your message.
 They can include things like your website, blog, brochures, email newsletters, and social media accounts.